 Dysgraphia Vs Dyslexia, What is the Difference?

 Dysgraphia or Dyslexia?
-It can be very confusing as a parent, carer to know which of these learning difficulties your child may have.
-To know the differences between these two very similar conditions.
+It can be very confusing as a parent, carer to know the differences between dysgraphia and dyslexia.

 Top 10 Signs Dysgraphia